minijaham/PvPUtilities/README.md

 # PvPUtilities
-A simple, laggy and broken combo / reach calculator.
-This is just a simple/spot on idea I had, it will definitely lag your server so I don't recommend using this.
+A simple, laggy and broken combo / reach calculator!

+This was a spot-on idea, which means this is not the best way to result the same.

+# NOT RECOMMENDED FOR PRODUCTION
+This plugin may cause lags.
+Not recommended for a production server.